Oil falls from $40 as doubts emerge over next step on OPEC cuts

-LONDON (Reuters) - Oil fell after touching its highest since March at more than $40 a barrel on Wednesday as doubts emerged about the timing and scale of a potential extension to the oil supply pact between OPEC and its allies.
+NEW YORK (Reuters) - Oil fell on Wednesday after jumping for awhile above $40 a barrel, the highest since March, then retreating as doubts emerged about the timing and scale of a potential extension to the pact between OPEC and its allies to cut crude supplies.

+Oil prices were also were pressured as U.S. refined product inventories surged in the week, raising concerns about demand.
+[EIA/S]

+“As product demand remains subdued, gasoline inventories showed a solid build, while distillates showed a mammoth one - despite refinery runs being over 3.6 million barrels per day below year-ago levels,” said Matt Smith, director of commodity research at ClipperData.

-Saudi Arabia and Russia have a deal to extend the cuts by a month, but a policy meeting on Thursday rather than later in June is unlikely, sources said.
-Oil earlier dropped after Bloomberg reported that the Thursday meeting was in doubt.
+Saudi Arabia and Russia have a deal to extend oil output cuts by a month, but a policy meeting on Thursday rather than later in June is unlikely, sources said.
+Earlier in the session, oil fell when Bloomberg reported the Thursday meeting was in doubt.

 “Prices were firm so far this week on the news that the meeting was earlier,” said Olivier Jakob, oil analyst at Petromatrix.
 “The retracement today is definitely due to the latest headlines on OPEC.”